 **Students who desire to use a quiet room ONLY (no

 reader) for the CPTs should call the appropriate phone number to

 reserve a room:

 Main Campus Assessment Center (517) 267-5500

 Livingston Campus (Howell) (517) 545-3522

-Students requiring the assistance of a sign language interpreter must contact Kris Stairs at (517)267-5690 to schedule the necessary accommodations.
+Students requiring the assistance of a sign language interpreter must contact Cody Mathis, the Deaf/Hard-of-Hearing Specialist, at email@example.com or (517) 267-5690.

-- Register with the Office of Disability Support Services.
-Students should call (517)483-1924 to make an appointment with an advisor or counselor within ODSS.
-An advisor can help students with academic advising and arranging classroom accommodations.
-A counselor can perform these tasks as well as perform vocational and personal counseling.
+3. Register with the Office of Disability Support Services.
+Students should call (517) 483-1924 to make an appointment with an ODSS Specialist or Coordinator.
+The ODSS team member can help students with campus referrals and in arranging classroom accommodations.
 During this appointment students will need to do the following:

-A. Bring in documentation of a disability for evaluation. **An exit IEP is helpful, but FURTHER DOCUMENTATION IS REQUIRED (Psychological evaluation, MD/DO report, etc. depending on the disability.)
-A 504 PLAN also requires supporting documentation.
+A. Bring in documentation of a disability for evaluation. **An exit IEP is helpful, but FURTHER DOCUMENTATION MAY BE REQUIRED, like a Psychological evaluation, MD/DO report, etc. depending on the disability.
+A 504 PLAN may also require supporting documentation.

-B. Review reading, writing and math placement levels with the ODSS staff person.
+B. Review reading, writing, and math placement levels with the ODSS staff person.
 In some cases, these placement levels determine the classes for which students are eligible to register.
-Office of Disability Support Services (ODSS) staff can assist with class selection and program study.
+Office of Disability Support Services (ODSS) staff can assist with class selection and program study, and will refer students to appropriate on-campus offices.
 Students can register on campus during ongoing registration times.
 They can check LCC's main web page at www.lcc.edu for registration information.